-HDMI input control buttons Functions HDMI SELECT button Toggles the display and sound input between the computer input and the HDMI input from the connected device.
+HDMI input control buttons Functions HDMI SELECT Toggles the display and sound input between the computer input and the HDMI input from the connected device.
 When the HDMI input is selected, the HDMI SELECT button and the HDMI SELECT indicator light illuminate in green.
 MENU button Displays the On-Screen Display (OSD) menu.
 You can change the display and sound settings for the HDMI input with the OSD menu.
-Up/Down buttons Increase (♠) or decrease (♠) the volume while the HDMI input is selected.
-While the OSD menu is displayed, you can use these buttons to select your desired item.
+Up/Down buttons Increase (♠) or decrease (♥) the volume while the HDMI input is selected.
+While the OSD menu is displayed, you can use these buttons to select your desired item. !
+While the computer input is selected, you cannot use these buttons to change the volume.
+To change the volume, use the volume control buttons on the wireless keyboard or the supplied remote commander.
 OK button Confirms your selection.